chef/chef-web-docs/content/resources/chef_container/_index.md

 resource_description_list:
 - markdown: 'Use the **chef_container** resource to interact with container objects

-    that exist on the Chef server.'
+    that exist on the Chef Infra Server.'
 resource_new_in: null
 handler_types: false
 syntax_description: "The syntax for using the **chef_container** resource in a recipe\